Cedar Hill: Frederick Douglass's Home in Anacostia

 • On September 5, 1962, the Frederick Douglass estate became a unit of the National Park Service.
 Plans for restoration were put forth in 1962.

-• The NPS restoration project was completed in January of 1972.
+• The second restoration project was completed in January 1972.
 The house officially reopened to the public on February 14, 1972.

-• September, 1980, groundbreaking ceremonies were held for the addition of a visitor center.
-The center was completed and opened to the public in February of 1982.
+• Groundbreaking ceremonies were held in September 1980 for the addition of a visitor center to the grounds.
+The visitor center was completed and opened to the public in February 1982.

-• The current restoration began in March of 2004 and the site officially reopened to the public on February 14, 2007.
+• The most recent restoration lasted from 2004 to 2007.
+The site officially reopened to the public on February 14, 2007.